wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/review-networking-requirements.md

 Microsoft Teams gives you the best audio, video, and content-sharing experience regardless of your network conditions.
 Teams is always conservative on bandwidth utilization and can deliver high-definition video quality in under 1.2Mbps.
 The actual bandwidth consumption in each audio/video call or meeting will vary based on several factors, such as video layout, video resolution, and video frames per second.
 The call quality increases whenever more bandwidth is available.

 With variable codecs, media can be negotiated in limited-bandwidth environments with minimal impact.
-But where bandwidth is not a concern, your users’ experiences can be optimized for quality, including up to 1080p video resolution, up to 30fps for video and 15fps for content, and high-fidelity audio.
+But where bandwidth is not a concern, your users' experiences can be optimized for quality, including up to 1080p video resolution, up to 30fps for video and 15fps for content, and high-fidelity audio.

 ## Learn more